tools-study/journal/drafts/draft_4.md

 Hołyst, R., Bubak, G., Kalwarczyk, T., et al. (2024).
 Living Cell as a Self-Synchronized Chemical Reactor.
 The journal of physical chemistry letters, 15(13), 3559–3570. https://doi.org/10.1021/acs.jpclett.4c00190

-Alberts B, Johnson A, Lewis J, et al. Molecular Biology of the Cell.
-4th edition.
-New York: Garland Science; 2002.
-Catalysis and the Use of Energy by Cells.
-Available from: https://www.ncbi.nlm.nih.gov/books/NBK26838/